 Cephalonia 1941.
 Captain Corelli, an enigmatic young Italian officer, is posted to the idyllic Greek island as part of the occupying forces.
 The Captain is soon thrown together with Dr Iannis’ strong–willed and beautiful daughter Pelagia, who discovers all of the complexities of love, and how it can blossom in the most unexpected and profound way.

 A cast of fifteen actors and singers bring Louis de Bernières’ epic novel dramatically to life.
 Experience all of the passion and poetry that made this love story a multimillion best-selling novel and a smash-hit Hollywood movie.

 A fleet, muscular retelling.
 Liable to bring a lump to the throat- Daily Telegraph

 A ray of Mediterranean sunshine.
 Recommended- Mail On Sunday

 Melly Still's superb direction- Daily Express

-From the vivid descriptions of the village and its inhabitants, to the brutal life and epic sweep of the soldiers caught up in the constantly changing politics of war, this stunning new production is directed by Olivier and Tony-Award nominee Melly Still (My Brilliant Friend) and Evening Standard Award winning writer and adaptor Rona Munro (The James Plays) and includes specially commissioned music by Harry Blake.
+From the vivid descriptions of the village and its inhabitants, to the brutal life and epic sweep of the soldiers caught up in the constantly changing politics of war, this stunning new production is directed by Olivier and Tony-Award nominee Melly Still (Coram Boy) and Evening Standard Award winning writer and adaptor Rona Munro (The James Plays) and includes specially commissioned music by Harry Blake.

 This is theatre at its best.
 Emotionally engaging, visually stunning and totally absorbing- West End Wilma